-REA Regulation Yes/No Description Is in or within 120 m of a provincial park or conservation reserve?
-No Records search in addition to the OMNR records review indicate no provincial parks or conservation reserves are located on-Site or within 120 m.
-Is the project located in a natural feature.
-Yes The subject property is located within natural features.
-Site investigation required.
-Is the project area located within 50 m of an ANSI (earth science) No Records indicated the Site and subject property is not located within 50 m of an ANSI.
-Is the project area located within 120 m of a natural feature that is not an ANSI Yes The Site and subject property is just within 120 m of a natural feature that is not an ANSI.
+REA Regulation Yes/No/Unknown Description Is in or within 120 m of a provincial park or conservation reserve?
+No Official plan maps and OMNR records review indicate no provincial parks or conservation reserves are located on-Site or on the subject property.
+Is the project located in a natural feature?
+Unknown A provincially significant wetland is located outside of the subject property.
+In addition, significant woodland is located north and northwest of the proposed Site location, but is outside the 120 metre boundary.
+Other natural features presented in this review need to be confirmed during the Site investigation.
+Is the project area located within 50 m of an ANSI (earth science) No Official plan, NHIC, and MNR have indicated the subject property is not located within 50 m of an ANSI.
+Is the project area located within 120 m of a natural feature that is not an ANSI Unknown The presence of absence of natural features presented in this review will be confirmed during a Site investigation.

-As per Section 26 of the REA Regulation, a site investigation will be required to confirm the features identified during this records review.
-This site investigation will confirm and provide any correction to the information presented within this records review, along with identifying additional natural features that exist on-Site or within the subject property (120 metres).
-The Site investigation will also help determine the boundaries of the natural features on-Site or within the subject property, and determine their distance from the proposed project location for the ground-mounted solar facility.
+As per Section 26 of the REA Regulation, a Site investigation will be required to confirm the features identified during this records review.
+This site investigation will confirm and provide any correction to the information presented within this records review, along with identifying additional natural features that exist on-Site or within 120 m.
+The Site investigation will also help determine the boundaries of the natural features on-Site or within 120 m, and determine their distance from the proposed project location for the ground-mounted solar facility.